vistuleB/on/README.md

 ```

 (Note that `on.true` and `on.false` are expected to get
-less use as it is unusual to want to early-return only "one half
+less use as it is somewhat unusual to want to early-return only "one half
 of a boolean".
-Nn application might be a case where
+An application might be a case where
 some side-effect such as printing to I/O is desired for only one
 half of a boolean value.)